hachyderm/community/community.hachyderm.io/content/en/blog/posts/2023-04-moderator-minute/index.md

 ### Specialized accounts should be verified

-As a reminder the only accounts we're currently requiring to be verified are:
+As a reminder, the only accounts we're currently requiring to be verified are:

 * Corporate accounts
 * Bot accounts